The Green Street Demon

 Days of worrying and stress had taken its toll.
 As we went to pick up Squirt and met with the lady at the Animal League who watched us walk in the door.
 She just looked in Kim's eyes and her heart sank, "I am sorry, we put him to sleep."
 "WHAT?"
 Kim was so mad and hurt and angry!
 That is my CAT! she screamed.
 The woman handed her Squirt, wrapped in a plastic bag and a blanket we had taken along with hopes that we would be bringing Squirt home.
 We went to pick Squirt up to bring him home and bury him.
 In the middle of winter our friend Tommy came to the house and dug a hole in the almost frozen ground and we placed Squirt in a blanket and the other cats and the dogs said goodbye in their own way and we all cried over him.
 It was heartbreaking.
 We took him outside and buried him.
 My moms friend Tommy who was a hard ass was even in tears.
 The same day we had stopped at a thrift shop and I found a plastic statue of St. Francis (Patron saint of the animals) I had asked my mom if we could get it to put on Squirts grave and she said yes so we placed it where he was buried and said a prayer.

 We all came inside and went about our business.
-Kim had started cooking and Karen was chatting with Kim and I was playing with my friends.
+A few weeks had gone by.
+Kim started cooking and Kay was chatting with Kim and I was playing with my friends.
 Everything seemed normal.
-A few nights later, we were all in the kitchen, Kim had cooked enough for an army and Karen and her kids were in the kitchen with Kim.
+We were all in the kitchen, Kim had cooked enough for an army and Kay, and her kids were in the kitchen with Kim.
 Kim heard a noise.
 "Shhh.
 Mary, do you hear that?"
 "No mom I don't hear anything but talking and television.
 Then I heard it.
 "Meow, meow" faint meows coming from the back porch.
-My moms friend Karen heard it then too.
+Kay, a friend who was staying with us heard it then too.
 "Kim, that is a cat, but where is it coming from?"
 Kim began walking all around the downstairs and turned the television off.
-She finally opened the back door and perched on the back window of the back porch was a dark grey cat meowing and clawing to get in.
-Kim's eye grew wide as she opened the back door and in came the cat, he instantly jumped on top of the cabinets just as Squirt also did.
+She walked into the kitchen, and finally opened the back door.
+There he was, perched on the back window of the back porch.
+It was a dark grey cat meowing and clawing to get in.
+Kim's eyes grew wide as she opened the back door and in came the cat, he instantly jumped on top of the cabinets just as Squirt also did.
 He was covered in dirt and hungry as hell.
 Squirty is that you!
 Kim began to scream with joy, it is Squirt, oh my God, it is Squirt.
-Karen opened the fridge and grabbed a bottle and simply said, oh my god, he came back from the dead?
-Karen was convinced.
+Kay opened the fridge and grabbed a bottle and simply said, oh my god, he came back from the dead?
+Kay and everyone there that night, were convinced.
 Did we bury him and could he have come back from the dead?
 We cleaned Squirt up and took him to the vet the next day but he seemed fine except for he was hungrier than usual.

 So that became just one of the legends of the Green Street house.
 He was an odd cat, we all looked at him and the animals even responded with grief towards him but he was alive and well.
 Maybe cats really do have nine lives.
 The house was starting to feel more like a place to be that liked us or certain people.
 One night everyone had actually gone to bed at the same time and Kim had one of those large light covers that was above her bed.
 She took it down and placed it on the make shift sink in her room on the second floor due to the fact that the back room was made to be a kitchen but was never fully finished.
 It was sleep worthy.
 Kim had checked everything like she usually did and then turned her light off to go to sleep.
 She started to hear noises coming from downstairs.
 It was glass breaking over and over.
 Kim reached to turn the switch to her overhead light and it shattered.
 Kim tried to find her shoes in the dark.
 She made a beeline to the hallway and turned the hall light on and that shattered.
 She tried the bathroom light and that shattered, she was yelling for everyone to wake up and be careful due to all the broken light bulbs.
 Kim made her way downstairs and one light after the next just shattered and she got to the kitchen she was shocked.
 Several glasses, heavy glasses had flew out of the kitchen cabinets and across the room and shattered into a million pieces.
 Kim was startled as everyone was now awake and trying to avoid stepping on broken light bulbs and glass.
 Kim did not know what to do.
 We all did our best to clean everything up and replaced some of the light bulbs with what we had at the moment.
 We had to go to the store the next day and Kim had been having terrible night terrors.
 She was finding it hard to wake up.
 A large dark, black figure would hover over her trying to take her breathe away.
 She wound up calling a television show preacher for help.